stellar-deprecated/solar/docs/css-guide.md

-#Kelp css guide
+#Solar css guide

 ## Style guide
 ### CSS Selectors
-Kelp and css should use the following syntax for selectors:
+Solar and css should use the following syntax for selectors:
 ```css
 namespace-itemName[__descendantName|--modifierName]
 ```